 Monica and I joined the CraftologySJ team in the fall of 2016, the first official year of Nellyglass Studio, just before the annual Saint John Sparkles event.
 Monica convinced me to make a special ornament just for the show and so I did… a bunch of them, like thirty!
 They sold very well and we were delighted.
-It was fun to meet the customers who were buying these ornaments.
-Some people who knew us, came out just for us!! and, as well, new friends were made.
+It was fun to meet the customers… some people who knew us, came out just for us!! and, as well, new friends were made.
 Thank you, one and all.

 The next Christmas of 2017 was enchanting because after a year’s experience, we were comfortable at CraftologySJ.
 I produced a new ornament to compliment the previous year and made forty of them.
 Familiar smiling faces shared with us in the holiday spirit.

 We stayed with Craftology for two more years.
 That meant two more Christmas ornaments were produced in small numbers as before of forty or fifty.
 For 2018, an irridized 3.5″ star.
 The ten pieces in the pattern form an inner star which echos the overall shape.

 Then for 2019, a Christmas Diamond featuring a central square bevel set in irridized glass.
 After four Christmases, folks were getting to know us at CraftologySJ and we had a ball.
 The ornaments have sold out each year making them collectable as a complete set.
 I know of a few folks that have all four of the above.